Sabagan/Planify/README.md

   Run On: Local Machine (unless you'd prefer one of the other options) VM Options: --module-path ${PATH_TO_FX} --add-modules javafx.controls,javafx.fxml
   - Note.
 PATH_TO_FX should be the location of JavaFX (check where you downloaded it)

+Note.
+The files you see with the .fxml extension were created using SceneBuilder for Java